Skip to contents

 filter

 any filters to apply to the data, given as list of the form (column=filter_value) - only contacts that have 'filter_value' in 'column' will be considered.
 If multiple filters are given, they are all applied independently and in the sequence given.
+Default value is NULL; no filtering performed.

 counts

-whether to return counts (instead of means)
+whether to return counts (instead of means).

 symmetric